ArthurPDev/KreativeScroll/README.md

-## Documentation et exemples
+## Documentation and examples

-Pour plus d'informations sur l'utilisation de Kreative Scroll et pour voir des exemples en action, consultez notre site web kreativescroll.org.
+For more information on using Kreative Scroll and to see examples in action, visit our website kreativescroll.org.

 ## Support

-Si vous rencontrez des problèmes avec Kreative Scroll ou si vous avez des questions, veuillez nous contacter à info@kreativescroll.org.
+If you encounter any problems with Kreative Scroll or have any questions, please contact us at info@kreativescroll.org.

-## Soutenir Kreative Scroll
+## Support Kreative Scroll

-Nous avons créé Kreative Scroll par passion et dans l'espoir qu'il puisse aider d'autres développeurs à créer de belles animations.
-Si vous trouvez notre travail utile et que vous voulez nous montrer votre appréciation, nous serions ravis si vous envisagiez de nous soutenir.
+We created Kreative Scroll out of passion and in the hope that it might help other developers create beautiful animations.
+If you find our work useful and would like to show your appreciation, we'd be delighted if you'd consider supporting us.

-Votre soutien nous aide à maintenir le projet, à corriger les bugs, et à développer de nouvelles fonctionnalités.
-Chaque tasse de café compte!
+Your support helps us maintain the project, fix bugs, and develop new features.
+Every cup of coffee counts!

-Si vous souhaitez nous soutenir, vous pouvez le faire à buymeacoffee.com/kreativescroll.
-Merci pour votre soutien et votre générosité, cela signifie beaucoup pour nous!
+If you'd like to support us, you can do so at buymeacoffee.com/kreativescroll.
+Thank you for your support and generosity, it means a lot to us!

-## Licence
+## License

-Kreative Scroll, Text et Smooth sont libre d'utilisation pour les projets commerciaux et non commerciaux.
-Si vous redistribuez le code, veuillez inclure une référence à ce dépôt GitHub et aux auteurs.
+Kreative Scroll, Text and Smooth are free to use for commercial and non-commercial projects.
+If you redistribute the code, please include a reference to this GitHub repository and the authors.